lurchmath/lde/src/experimental/readme.md

 3. to validate a particular inference in the document the prop form computation ignores anything that is not relevant to the propositional validation of the inference (for example anything not accessible to it)
 4. to validate every inference in the document, first validate the entire document - if it is valid mark every inference as valid and we are done
 5. if not valid recurse on the children - any valid child can have all of its inferences marked as valid immediately, and invalid ones are recursed into and their children checked until the everything is checked

+### VIII.
+Preemie Check
+1. If the document contains any Let environments, check any propositionally valid inferences in the scope of each Let for preemies by validating each one as a target with the Let omitted and tick marks only on free variables in instantiations that are actually in the scope of a Let.
+For example, if there is an instantiation which contains no Let's, but has free symbols whose proper name has ticks from the creator of the instantiation, don't use it's Proper Name.
+2. If a preemie is found, mark it and all of its ancestors as invalid.

 <div style="color:cadetblue;font-size:9pt">
 TODO footnotes: